SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 \subsubsection{Phantom Processing}

 Artifacts are introduced to the ground truth phantom through a series of controlled augmentations.
 Ice cracks are added using pre-generated $128\times128\times128$ volumes modulated by low-frequency Perlin noise to simulate non-uniform thickness and increase variability \cite{perlin1985image}.
 These volumes are precomputed to mitigate the $\mathcal{O}(N \log N)$ complexity of the generation algorithm, where $N$ is the number of voxels.
 The crack generation algorithm performs a seeded random walk across a 3D volume, where regions expand outward based on local weights and propagation costs.
 Boundaries between competing regions are extracted as crack surfaces, producing naturalistic, branching fracture patterns.
 Ice volumes are assembled from randomly selected precomputed samples, with the orientation of the three axes randomized independently for each sample.
 These are then masked to remain outside the cell membrane.
-Discontinuities between crack segments are not discernible in the final reconstruction.

 Additional high-frequency Perlin noise is added outside the membrane to simulate scattering and impurities in the surrounding ice.
 Fiducial markers, modeled as spheres with radii and LACs sampled from distributions matched to experimental gold beads, are inserted at random positions outside the cell membrane.
 The result is a noisy volume paired with a clean ground truth phantom that preserves both morphological structure and intrinsic LACs of cellular components.